SSpeights/PowerShellGuide/11-psfunctions.md

 ## Running your function from command prompt

 Now, let's try to run the script.
-Change your drive to a completely different drive than your C drive - it can even be a mapped network drive.
+In PowerShell, Change your drive to a completely different drive than your C drive - it can even be a mapped network drive.
 Run the cmdlet from the prompt with the "-Path" parameter: Here you need to put the path to the MyComputerNames.txt file.
 It should look something like:

 `Get-HostReport -Path C:\Users\speightss\Source\PS\MyComputerNames.txt`

-Now you can run this code from anywhere, also on remote computers if you have put the function in the correct PowerShell profile.
+Now you can run this code from anywhere, also on remote computers, if you have put the function in the correct PowerShell profile.
 There are still some problems in your script that you have to solve.

 * The report is always written to "working directory".
 Probably you want to save this to a dedicated folder.
 * If you enter the function without the "-Path" parameter, it doesn't work because the  hardcoded fallback path in your function is also based on the file structure of the folder where you saved your scripts \(It assumes the your calling from the working directory.\).